sparkfun/hacker-application/code/README_atBatSimple.txt

 Not needing innings, I updated the out count to just run until we have 27 outs.

 The game can now run and output a score directly.

+Seeing dice rolls:
+Currently  line 39 is commented out, if you uncomment that it will print out the dice rolls for each at bat
+todo: make this optional from the command line.